-With respect to the treatment of synergistic value, what is noteworthy about this case is not so much the Chancery Court's opinion on whether or not to include synergies but rather its opinion on measuring synergistic value.
+With respect to the treatment of synergistic value, what is noteworthy about this case is not so much the Chancery Court's opinion on whether or not to include synergies, but rather its opinion on measuring synergistic value.

-What is being estimated here is the amount of economic damages, and not fair value.
-Therefore, it is not that controversial that the Chancery Court allowed synergistic value to be included in the economic damages estimate.
+What is being estimated here is the amount of economic damages owed to WaveDivision, not fair value.
+Therefore, it is not so controversial that the Chancery Court allowed synergistic value to be included in the economic damages estimate.

-The Wave analyst incorporated synergistic value into its estimation of damages but the Millennium analyst did not.
-That fact led the Chancery Court to conclude that the Wave analyst had a more sound and reliable damages estimate.
+The multiple of EBITDA method employed by the WaveDivision analyst allows for the inclusion of synergistic value, while the DCF method employed by the Millennium Digital analyst does not.
+This fact led the Chancery Court to conclude that the WaveDivision analyst had a more sound and reliable damages estimate.

-That being said, the Chancery Court was quick to note that the Wave analyst's reliance on prior successes to determine synergistic value was nothing more than extrapolation of past events.
-As is the case with any forecast, relying on past events to predict future performance is typically not enough for a set of projections to be deemed reliable
+The Chancery Court was quick to note, though, that the WaveDivision analyst's reliance on prior successes to determine synergistic value was nothing more than extrapolation of past events.
+As is the case with any forecast, relying on past events to predict future performance is typically not enough for a set of projections to be deemed reliable.

 This is not to say that a set of projections should always differ from recent historical performance (the opposite is typically true in normal circumstances), only that one must produce reliable support with respect to the assumptions used in creating the projections.
 For such assumptions, the need for reliable sources is arguably more crucial when it comes to estimating synergistic value, since synergies are unique to each potential buyer and not readily seen in the marketplace.
 A valuation analyst cannot always point to reliable market participant data when it comes to defending the estimation of synergistic value.